USEPA/WNTR/documentation/graphics.rst

    Basic network graphic.

-Additional network plot examples are included below.
+Additional network plot examples are included below (:numref:`fig-network-3`).
 This includes the use of data stored as a Pandas Series (pipe velocity from simulation results), a dictionary (the length of the 5 longest pipes), and